buildbot/buildbot/master/docs/developer/database.rst

 While this makes sense for indexes used for record lookup, it limits the ability to use unique indexes to prevent duplicate rows.

+InnoDB only supports indexes up to 255 unicode characters, which is why all indexed columns are limited to 255 characters in Buildbot.

 Transactions in MySQL
 ~~~~~~~~~~~~~~~~~~~~~